everrover/mount-olympus-mons/burp-suite/repeater.md

 ```

-> Personal note: Could have exeuted this via Postman as well
+> Personal note: Could have executed this via Postman as well.
+Infact it's more suited for the task, if not for proxied captures within it...

 ### Further studies